July 10, 2024

 Skinfold Calipers

 Skinfold calipers measure the thickness of subcutaneous fat in various parts of the body.
 This technique assumes that the total amount of subcutaneous fat is proportional to total body fat.
 To achieve an accurate body fat measurement, the measurements must be taken consistently at specific sites on the body by a trained professional.
-Although this method is cost-effective and fairly accurate, its reliability heavily depends on the skill of the person performing the assessment.
+Although this method is cost-effective and reasonably precise, its reliability heavily depends on the skill of the person performing the assessment.

 Bioelectrical Impedance Analysis